conan-io/docs/reference/config_files/global_conf.rst

             self.conf_info["tools.android:ndk_path"] = os.path.join(self.package_folder, "ndk")

-Note that this only propagates from the immediate, direct ``build_requires`` of a recipe.
+Note that this only propagates from the immediate, direct ``tool_requires`` of a recipe.